-- Pupils lead the meetings - The class agrees on the layout of the room.
-The options could include the following alternatives: - Sitting in a circle - Pushing all the tables together so that the pupils, including the chairperson can sit round them. - The chairperson standing in front of the class while everyone else stays in their place. - Conventional committee procedures are used.
-The class agrees on how to indicate that they want to speak, such as putting their hand up. - Class representatives may take issues to the Academy council. - Before each meeting, members of the class write the issues they want to discuss on a sheet of paper on the wall.
-The chairperson and secretary, with the support of the class teacher, use this as the basis for the agenda.

-Key stage 1 children will need more support in leading meetings, but a regular class time to discuss issues is important for them too.
+- Pupils lead the meetings. - The class agrees on the layout of the room.
+The options could include the following alternatives: - Sitting in a circle - > Pushing all the tables together so that the pupils, including the chairperson can sit round them. - > The chairperson standing in front of the class while everyone else stays in their place. - Conventional committee procedures are used.
+The class agrees on how to indicate that they want to speak, such as putting their hand up. - > Class representatives may take issues to the Academy council. - Key stage 1 children will need more support in leading meetings, but a regular class time to discuss issues is important for them too.